iutools/iutools/doc/test-plan.md

       - NOTE: In this particular scenario, if the the original text contained an English word whose characters are all valid IU Latin chars (ex: 'main') then this word may be clickable eventhough it is not IU.
+- Change the Preffered script and click [Assist Reading] again
+  - Check that the text is now diplayed in the new PREFERRED script

 Word that does not decompose
 - Enter text: 'ᓴᕕᑲᑖᖅ' (This is a proper noun)